Flu Information for Healthcare Facility Managers

 Report healthcare worker flu vaccination rates

 Healthcare facilities regulated by the Department of Health are required to report each year on the flu vaccination status of their healthcare workers.
-Reporting takes place between April 1 and May 15 via a web-based form.
+Reporting takes place between April 1 and May 15 via a web-based survey.
 The form is sent to the facility's contact listed with the Office of Facilities Regulation.
 Healthcare facility managers should ensure that the contact listed is up-to-date each year.
-The Office of Facilities Regulation is notified annually about facilities who do not report.